-Note I.1 "Financial assets" of the notes to the financial statements states the accounting principles for the valuation of equity investments.
+Note I.1 "Equity investments" to the financial statements specifies the accounting principles for the valuation of equity investments.
 In conjunction with our assessment of the Company's accounting principles, we have verified the appropriateness of said accounting principles and we have checked that they have been accurately applied.